Manuscript Submission – Author Instructions

 - Conclusion – Describe the most important conclusion drawn from the study

-Text: Specified length for all manuscript types listed above do not include abstract and references.
+- Text: The specified lengths (word counts) for the manuscript types listed above do not include word counts of the abstract and references.
+However, please include the abstract and references in the same file as the text when uploading.
 Please insert line numbers into text for the ease of peer review.
-Manuscript should be typed double-spaced in a standard font such as Times New Roman, Arial, Courier, or Helvetica, in size 12.
+The manuscript should be typed double-spaced in a standard font such as Times New Roman, Arial, Courier, or Helvetica, in size 12.
 Text should be written in clear and concise English.
+For authors whose primary language is not English, it is recommended to obtain professional writing assistance to avoid grammatical and syntax issues.
+In your summary/conclusion, please refrain from self-laudatory language and qualitative characterizations of your work such as claims of priority or novelty.

-Acknowledgment: General acknowledgments for consultations, statistical analysis and such should be listed at the end of the text before the References.
+- Acknowledgment: General acknowledgments of manuscript contributors not meeting the criteria of “authorship” such as consultants and statisticians should be listed at the end of the text before the references.
 Include full names of individuals.
 This section is not for disclosures of conflicts of interest.
-Any and all acknowledgments of funding must be disclosed on the title page.
+Acknowledgments of funding must be disclosed on the title page.

-References: Vancouver style with modification.
-Refer to EndNote/OceanSide Publications for proper reference structure.
+- References: Vancouver style with modification.
+Authors are encouraged to use the most up to date references available, ideally from within the past 5 years.
+Refer to EndNote/OceanSide Publications for proper reference formatting.
 References in the text should be superscript numbers in order of appearance.
-Manuscripts in preparation, personal communications, or other unpublished information should not be cited in the reference list but may be mentioned in the text in parentheses.
-References with more than three authors should be presented as the first three authors followed by et al. (Endnote.com/downloads/styles) Please follow format below, e.g.:
+Manuscripts in preparation, personal communications, or other unpublished information should not be cited in the reference list, but instead should be mentioned in the text in parentheses.
+References with more than three authors should be formatted to list only the first three authors followed by et al. (Endnote.com/downloads/styles)

-Tables: Tables may be placed within the manuscript or uploaded as separate files (in .doc format).
-If tables are included in manuscript file, insert after the References section, one table per page.
+- Tables: You have the option of including your tables as the last component of the manuscript text file or uploading each table file as a separate file (in .doc format).
 Any abbreviations included in the table should be defined in the table legend.
 If the table is being republished with permission, proof of permission must be transmitted to the editorial office.

-Figure legends: Figure legends should be typewritten, double-spaced and listed (numbered) on a separate page after the tables.
+- Figure legends: As noted above, figure legends (without figures) should be included in the submission of the text file following the reference list (but before the tables).
+Figure legends should be typewritten, double-spaced, and listed (numbered) on a separate page after the tables.
 Legends should not appear as a component of the figures.
 Include figure titles at the beginning of the legend.
 Any abbreviations included in the figures should be defined in the figure legend.

-- Also, per ICJME guidelines, all authors must submit a separate form (one for each author) listing the existence of any and all commercial associations that might pose a conflict of interest such as: consultant arrangements, advisory boards, speaker bureaus, research grants, stock or other equity ownership, patent licensing arrangements, or payments for conducting or publicizing the study.
+- Per ICJME guidelines, all authors must submit a separate form (one for each author) listing the existence of any and all financial relationships that might pose a conflict of interest (such as employment, consultancies, stock ownership or options, honoraria, patents, and paid expert testimony).
+Download blank “CoI forms” from the ICJME website here and upload your completed form with your manuscript files at the manuscript submission page (http://jfa.msubmit.net).
 MANUSCRIPTS WILL NOT BE REVIEWED UNLESS ACCOMPANIED BY A CONFLICT OF INTEREST DISCLOSURE FORM SIGNED BY EACH AND EVERY AUTHOR.
 Disclosures will be held in strict confidence during the review process.
-However, if the paper is accepted for publication, the Editor will determine how any conflict of interest should be disclosed.
-Download blank Conflict of Interest forms at https://jfoodallergy.com and upload this form with your manuscript files.
+However, if your work is accepted for publication, all relevant conflicts of interest will be disclosed in conjunction with its publication.

 JOURNAL STATEMENTS AND POLICIES:

-JFA adheres to the following policies etablished by its publisher, Oceanside Publications, Inc. Please review these Statements and Policies.
+JFA adheres to the following policies established by its publisher, Oceanside Publications, Inc. Please review these Statements and Policies.